 In addition to CCNM's admission requirements, international applicants must ensure they acquire a valid study permit prior to the start of the intended intake.
+Without a valid study permit, students are not permitted to attend classes.
 Please note that the institution will not retain or withhold an international student's passport, study permit, or similar document under any circumstances.
 CCNM only requires a copy of the student's study permit.
 Should the student renew their study permit, they must provide an updated copy to Student Services.